 In 2011, we initiated a comprehensive internal financial review to look for ways that we can decrease operating costs and maintain future costs at these lower levels.
 ICBC has aggressively tackled the operating cost control issue by implementing the August 2012 Government Review recommendations to significantly reduce operating costs.
-We achieved this by decreasing discretionary spending and initiating zero-based budgets, as well as reducing staffing at the senior management level and eliminating management layers.
+We achieved this by decreasing discretionary spending and initiating zero-based budgets, as well as reducing senior management positions.
 ICBC has achieved a \$50 million reduction in 2013 budgeted costs compared to its 2011 plan, and reduced more than 250 positions primarily in executive, management, and confidential staff.
 These reductions are reflected in operating cost savings throughout the forecast period.